-Kidsworld Summer runs from July 1st until August 31st each year.
+Kidsworld Summer usually runs from July 1st until August 31st each year.
 Over the course of those two months the program offers a wide variety of activities on different days.

 Green and Yellow Passes

 In the past couple of years there have been two versions of the Kidsworld Summer pass – the Green Pass and the Yellow Pass.

-To prevent too many program participants descending on some of the smaller venues at the same time, the Kidsworld Summer program is divided into the two separate groups.
+To prevent too many program participants descending on some of the smaller venues at the same time, the Kidsworld Summer program was divided into the two separate groups.
 This isn’t the case in 2020, however, but might be again in 2021.

 In years where there have been the two different passes, most of the activities included in the Green Pass were the same as those with the Yellow Pass, although there were some differences.